amartincolby/Rust-Quick-Guide/README.md

 The art of programming cannot be taught by just educating people in writing a React component or a Java class.

+These two goals, concise simplicity and broad context, are obviously at odds with one another.
+I hope that I find a middle ground that is approachable and easy to understand.

 The Rust docs are very good but somewhat verbose.
 I like documentation that is simple enough to be a one-pager.
 I aim for
 [the famous Smalltalk postcard](https://richardeng.medium.com/syntax-on-a-post-card-cb6d85fabf88).